juntylpro1/secure-enterprise/project-json.md

   ...
 ```

-A project's ID and CRN cannot be editied and are stored by {{site.data.keyword.cloud_notm}}.
+A project's ID and CRN can't be editied and are stored by {{site.data.keyword.cloud_notm}}.
 Also, tags on the project instance itself are stored in global search and tagging.

 ### Configurations
 {: #project-config-json}

 Each validated and approved configuration in a project has an object in the configs array.
-Each configuration object has a name, an array of inputs, a type, and if the type is an IaC template, then a template object with a catalog `locator_id` is included.
+Each configuration object has a name, an array of inputs, and a type.
+If the type is an IaC template, then a catalog `locator_id` is included.

 ```json
 ...